 Skip to main content

-Integrations are the tools your agent uses to resolve IT requests — picking up tickets in your PSA, looking up users in Microsoft 365, reading runbooks in your documentation platform, running scripts through your RMM, and more.
+Integrations are the tools your agent uses to resolve IT requests: pick up tickets in your PSA, look up users in Microsoft 365, read runbooks in your documentation platform, run scripts through your RMM.
 Each integration you connect makes a set of tools available to the agent.

 Connecting an integration